lightpoichich/baserow/docs/development/directory-structure.md

   backend.
 * `Dockerfile.dev`: the dockerfile that is used to build the development image of the backend.
-* `Makefile`: contains a few command install the dependencies, run the linter and run the tests.
+* `Makefile`: contains a few commands to install the dependencies, run the linter and run the tests.
 * `pytest.ini`: pytest configuration when running the tests.
 * `setup.py`: setuptools file to install Baserow as a dependency.